Andres-64/Andres-64/README.md

 - Hi, I’m Andres
-- I’m interested in learning Java and also improve my coding skills.
-I’m currently working on my first videogame mod.
-My favorite hobby is practice Tennis and Swimming.
+- A Bilingual computer science student with expertise in software development, machine learning, data analytics and AI.
+Seeking to contribute to innovative projects and gain valuable experience.I’m interested in learning Java and also improve my coding skills.
+- I’m currently working on updating my github profile with my personal and school projects.